Wsewlad/iOS-13-Swift-5-Bootcamp/Todoey-iOS13/README.md

 # Todoey ✓

-A todolist app to keel track of all tasks.
+A todolist app to keep track of all tasks.

 ## Learned